Excerpts from an interview with "Dogs Life" magazine

-I attended a Legacy Dog Training Camp in the USA, at her camp Terry Ryan used a yellow bandana on the dogs collar to indicate shy dogs so that the other trainers at the camp could give these dogs a little extra space.
+I attended a Legacy Dog Training Camp in the USA in 1999.
+At her camp Terry Ryan used a yellow bandana on the dogs collar to indicate shy dogs so that the other trainers at the camp could give these dogs a little extra space.

 How and why was it brought to Australia?

 At the time I was staying with Terry I happened to have a shy dog so decided to bring the idea back to Australia.
 However apart from several dog clubs and a few people who had experienced the problem, the idea wasn't widely accepted. .